mikro-orm/mikro-orm/docs/schema-generator.md

 > database.
 Be sure to always check the generated SQL first before executing.
 Do not use
 > `--run` flag in production!

+`schema:create` will automatically create the database if it does not exist.

+`schema:drop` will by default drop all database tables.
+You can use `--drop-db` flag to drop the whole database instead.

 Or you can create simple script where you initialize MikroORM like this:

 **`./create-schema.ts`**